MiguelV5/polyrythmic_circles/README.md

 It was created with vanilla js applied on a html canvas, the credit for the initial script's skeleton goes to @Hyperplexed, I heavily modified it afterwards for better structuring, some QoL UI additions and style customization.

-The audio assets are generated with [SoundTrap](https://www.soundtrap.com/home/).
+The audio assets were made with [SoundTrap](https://www.soundtrap.com/home/).

 As for a brief explaination of the concept of polyrythms: